Jammu and Kashmir Legislative Assembly: Initial Composition

+State Reorganisation and Delimitation

 Jammu and Kashmir Reorganisation Act was passed to reconstitute the state of Jammu and Kashmir into union territories of Jammu and Kashmir and Ladakh.
-In March 2020, Delimitation Commission was formed for the delimitation of the union territory of Jammu and Kashmir prior to the next Jammu and Kashmir Legislative Assembly election.
+In March 2020, Delimitation Commission was formed for the delimitation of the union territory of Jammu and Kashmir prior to the 2024 Jammu and Kashmir Legislative Assembly election.
 The delimitation report added additional 6 seats to the Jammu division and 1 seat to Kashmir division.
-After delimitation, the total seats in the assembly rose to 114 seats, out of which 24 seats are designated for areas that fall under Pakistan Administered Kashmir.
+After delimitation, the total seats in the assembly rose to a total of 119 seats with 114 elected seats, out of which 24 seats are designated for areas that fall under Pakistan-administered Kashmir and 5 seats are to be nominated by the Lt.
+Governor of UT.
 Out of the remaining 90 seats, 43 seats are in Jammu division and 47 seats are in the Kashmir division.
+With this, hindu majority Jammu with a population of 53 lakh (43% of the total population of 1.22 crore) will have 47% seats, while muslim majority Kashmir which has a population of 68 lakh (56%) will have 52% of the seats.

+Reservation for SC/STs

+The parliament passed the Jammu and Kashmir Reorganisation (Amendment) Bill 2023 which provides for reservation of 7 seats for the Scheduled Castes and 9 seats for the Scheduled Tribes.

+Provisions for Nominated Members

+Jammu and Kashmir Reorganisation Act, 2019 provides for nomination of 2 members to the Legislative Assembly by the Lieutenant Governor if women are not adequately represented in the house.
+Following amendment to the Act in 2023, the Lieutenant Governor may also nominate two representatives of Kashmiri migrant families (one seat reserved for woman) and one member to represent the migrants from Pakistan-administered Kashmir, presently making the total number of nominated members maximum five.

 Tenure and functions

 Members of the Legislative Assembly were elected for a six-year term up to 2019 and five-year term thereafter.
 The seats are filled by direct election from single member constituencies using the first past the post method.
 The assembly may be dissolved before the completion of the full term by the Lieutenant Governor upon the advice of the Chief Minister.
 The Lieutenant Governor may also convene special sessions of the legislative assembly.